Criminal Record Sealing / Expunging in Williamson and Bell County

 Sealing or expunging a criminal record in Georgetown can be a very difficult process, and the Texas Department of Public Safety can deny an application for expunction for any reason they determine is necessary.
 Therefore, it is very important to hire an experienced criminal defense lawyer to help you determine if you are eligible to seal or expunge your record and to guide you through the application process.

 Georgetown Criminal Record Sealing Lawyer

-If you have been charged with a criminal offense and want to seal or expunge your record in Georgetown, or any of the surrounding areas Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Michael J. Price
+If you have been charged with a criminal offense and want to seal or expunge your record in Georgetown, or any of the surrounding areas Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact Law Office of Price & Wiggins, P.C.

 Michael J. Price is experienced in all areas of sealing or expunging criminal records and will make every effort to help you determine if you are eligible to have your record sealed or expunged.
-Call Law Office of Michael J. Price for a free consultation at (512) 354-1880 about sealing your criminal record.
+Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about sealing your criminal record.

 Georgetown Criminal Record Sealing Information Center

 - Criminal Record Expungement in Georgetown